labwc/labwc/README.md

 Labwc is a wlroots-based stacking compositor for Wayland.

-It aims to be light-weight and independent, with a focus on simply stacking windows well.
-Where practicable, clients will be used for such things as wall-paper, panels and screenshots.
+It aims to be light-weight and independent, with a focus on simply stacking windows well and rendering some window decorations.
+Where practicable, it uses clients for wall-paper, panels, screenshots, and so on.

 Labwc tries to stay in keeping with wlroots and sway in terms of general approach and coding style.